MimiOnuoha/Creative-Approaches-NYU/syllabus.md

  **Assignment:**

 - Do:
   - In the vein of the Field Guide to New York and the exercise we did in class today, go around your dorm, apartment, or neighborhood and try and notice how much internet infrastructure you see.
 Take pictures and document the experience on your blog.
 What are you seeing that you didn't notice before?
 Is this experience changing your idea of what it means to be "online"?
+Submit using homework form, Week 6.2.
   - check out this artwork/project: [FIREWALL](https://hyperallergic.com/280849/surf-chinas-censored-web-at-an-internet-cafe-in-new-york/) (Joyce Yu-Jean Lee )
   - fill out this two question form if there is someone in class who you would really like to work with on the next  project or really not like to work with
 - Read: